The Deniers

-The Deniers is a 2008 book by Lawrence Solomon, a Canadian environmentalist and writer.
+The Deniers is a 2008 book by Lawrence Solomon.
 Subtitled "The world-renowned scientists who stood up against global warming hysteria, political persecution, and fraud," the book draws attention to a number of scientists and others who, according to Solomon, have advanced arguments against what he calls the "alarmist" view of global warming, as presented by Al Gore, the Intergovernmental Panel on Climate Change (IPCC), the mainstream media, and others.
 The book is based on a series of columns Solomon wrote for Canada's National Post.
 It has been criticized for misquoting the scientists it featured.